A constructive proof of the Wedderburn-Artin theorem: Abstract

 \section{Abstract}

-{\bf{English Abstract}} In this short note, we use the idempotent decomposition to give an explicit isomorphism from a semisimple Artinian ring to an external direct sum of finite full matrix rings over division rings. \hfil \textbf{Key Words:} semisimple Artinian rings; complete reducible modules; idempotents; right ideals.\hfil \textbf{2000 Mathematics Subject Classification:} 16P20.
+{\bf{English Abstract}} In this paper, we use the idempotent decomposition to give an explicit isomorphism from an arbitrary semisimple Artinian ring to an external direct sum of finitely many full matrix rings over division rings. \hfil \textbf{Key Words:} Artinian rings; modules; idempotents; right ideals.\hfil \textbf{2020 Mathematics Subject Classification:} 16K20, 20C20.

+The Wedderburn-Artin theorem on the structure of semisimple Artinian rings is one of the most fundamental results in the representation theory of groups and algebras.
+One can refer to \cite{Artin1}, \cite{Artin2}, \cite{Artin3} and \cite{Wedderburn} for its original version and early generalizations.
+Since the establishment of this theorem, new proofs have been continuously proposed, most of which involved the properties of idempotent decompositions and completely reducible modules.

+In 1954, T.Szele \cite{T.Szele} gave a proof of the Wedderburn-Artin theorem on the basis of the general density theorem of Chevalley and Jacobson.
+In 1965, D. W. Henderson \cite{D.W.Henderson} provided a simpler module-theoretic proof by means of a key lemma: If $A$ is a ring with identity $1_{A}$ and with an idempotent $e$ such that $AeA=A$, then $A$ is isomorphic to the endomorphism ring of $(Ae)_{eAe}$.
+In 1993, W.K.Nicholson \cite{W.K.Nicholson} used a long-neglected lemma of Brauer on minimal left ideals to prove a semiprime version of the Wedderburn-Artin theorem.
+In recent years, M.Bre\v{s}ar (\cite{M.Bresar1} and \cite{M.Bresar2}) carried out a systematic study on the structure of semiprime Artinian rings, and obtained some fascinating results similar to \cite{W.K.Nicholson}.
+In 2017, Tsiu-Kwen Lee \cite{Tsiu-Kwen Lee} presented another elegant proof of the classical version of this theorem, which works for rings that are not necessarily unital.

+Unfortunately, in the existing literature we cannot find the specific isomorphism from an arbitrary semisimple Artinian ring to an external direct sum of finitely many full matrix rings over division rings.
+In this paper, we will construct this isomorphism using the orthogonal decomposition of idempotents as a tool.
+It is worth noting that the method used in this paper is similar to \cite{M.Bresar1} and \cite{M.Bresar2} (e.g. the application of matrix units), but the proof we give here is more constructive.

+Throughout this paper, we let $A$ denote a ring with identity and let $M_{n}(A)$ denote the full matrix ring of degree $n$ over $A$.
+A $n\times n$-matrix whose $(i,j)$-entry is $a_{ij}$ is abbreviated to $\big(a_{ij}\big)_{n\times n}$.
+The intersection of all maximal right ideals of $A$ is called the Jacobson radical of $A$ and is denoted by $J(A)$. $A$ is said to be semisimple if $J(A)=0$.
+A right $A$-module $V$ is denoted by $V_{A}$. $V_{A}$ is said to be Artinian if the lattice of all submodules of $V$ satisfies the descending chain condition, i.e., for every infinite chain of $A$-submodules of $V$